ep25btech11002-alt/kla/README.md

 `
 python train.py
 `
 This will train the model using the training and validation splits in the data directory.
-The best model will be saved to checkpoints/best_model.pth.
+The best model will be saved to best_model.pth.

 ## Evaluation
 To run inference on a test set (or any directory of degraded images), use the provided evaluation script: